 Summer means summer holidays, many tourists visiting Europe, higher temperatures, and easier travel.
-That’s also the season, when the most popular touristic route in Norway – Norway in a nutshell, gets the busiest.
+That’s also the high season, when the most popular touristic route in Norway – Norway in a Nutshell, gets the busiest.
 You need to book your tickets well in advance, fight for accommodation and squeeze in next to the window to see the views.

 Winter is different.

 You won’t find many people around.
-You can be alone with the majestic fjords, admiring the nature.
+You can be alone with the majestic fjords, admiring nature.
 The prices will be cheaper, the bookings more available.
 Some of the places might be closed and it’s getting dark earlier, but this just means later sunrises and earlier sunsets, which are easier to catch.

 I loved sitting in the evening by the edge of the fjord and looking at the peaceful mountains (that were still visible because of the snow) and listening to the silence.
 We often don’t realize how much noise is in our everyday life and it’s so refreshing to cut out of it for a bit and enjoy the peace.

 It’s so beautiful

 I’m not saying it’s not beautiful in the summer.
 I’m sure it is.
 But the winter landscape just blows me away.
 The peaks covered with snow, the low sunlight, the fluffy snow covering the paths, the fireplace in the cozy cottage.
 This is real Norway feel for me.